 Getting the best protection

-Clinical staff advocating hip protectors for a resident would benefit from credible comparative testing evidence.
-A good resource is a peer reviewed article discussing testing of hip protectors recently published in the Osteoporosis International Journal .
-The ranked testing results are on page 7 of the article ranked best #1 to worst #18.
+Clinical staff advocating hip protectors for a resident want to provide the best protection possible and would benefit from credible comparative testing evidence.
+A good resource is a peer reviewed article discussing the efficacy of hip protector shields recently published in the Osteoporosis International Journal .
+The ranked testing results are on page 7 of the article with the best ranked #1 to worst #18.